glycerine/tmframe/README.md

     0 => a zero value is indicated for this timestamp.
          (the zero value can also be encoded, albeit less efficiently, by a UDE word with bits all 0).

+         Use the zero-value for time-stamp only time-series.

+         The primary word is the only word in this message.
+         The next word will be the primary word of the next message on the wire.

+         By convention, the 0 value can indicate the payload false for boolean series.

+    1 => value of 1 (or by convention, a value of true for boolean series).

+         The primary word is the only word in this message.

-    1 => exactly one 64-bit float64 payload value follows.
+    2 => exactly one 64-bit float64 payload value follows.
+         Nmemonic: The total number of 64-bit words in the message is 2.

-    2 => exactly two 64-bit float64 payload values follow.
+    3 => exactly two 64-bit float64 payload values follow.
-    3 => time-stamp only, no other value follows. (no UDE follows; the next word will be another primary word) 4 => user-defined-encoding (UDE) descriptor word follows.
+         Nmemonic: The total number of 64-bit words in the message is 3.

-    5 => NULL: the null-value, a known and intentionally null value.
+    4 => NULL: the null-value, a known and intentionally null value.
 Written as NULL.

+         The primary word is the only word in this message.

-    6 => NA: not-available, an unintentionally missing value.
+    5 => NA: not-available, an unintentionally missing value.
          In statistics, this indicates that *any* value could have been the correct payload here, but that the observation was not recorded. a.k.a.
 "Missing data".
 Written as NA.

-    7 => (invalid and forbidden; reserved for future extension)
+         The primary word is the only word in this message.

+    6 => NaN: not-a-number, IEEE 754 floating point NaN value.
+         Obtained when dividing zero by zero, for example. math.IsNaN() detects these.

+         The primary word is the only word in this message.

+    7 => user-defined-encoding (UDE) descriptor word follows.

 ~~~